demarley/goldilocks/README.md

-# goldilocks
+# Goldilocks
-The "not too boosted, not too resolved" top tagger
+The _not too boosted, not too resolved_ top tagger

-Tagging top quarks in the semi-merged regime.
+Tagging top quarks in the semi-merged regime (moderate pT).
 Built for CMS analyses considering a wide pT-range of top quark decays:
 A large-R jet (AK8) is paired with a small-R jet (AK4) to reconstruct the top quark.